 My first impression of the Claud Butler Lady Lightweight was dominated by its low drop position and its speed.
 The term that came to mind when riding it was "gobbling up the miles."
 Especially on flats, this bicycle just wanted to go all-out!
 It is a funny feeling to be wearing a skirt and riding a bicycle so aggressively.
 Fun, too!

 The original plan for the Claud Butler when I first got it, was to ride it now and again for fun, take pictures.
 I did not really expect it to have any functional benefit.
 However, I soon noticed that on windy days the Claud Butler made a lot of sense as a transportation bicycle.
 The 7 mile trip to the nearest town is comparatively flat, but along exposed roads that can be next to impossible to tackle in a serious headwind.
-The fairly heavy (by today's standards), compact mixte with its super-leaned over riding position is able to cut through the headwind and resists cross-winds better than my other bicycles.
+The compact mixte with its super-leaned over riding position is able to cut through the headwind and resists cross-winds better than my other bicycles.

 This bicycle also does very well off road - feeling extremely comfortable over rough terrain - allowing me to take all sorts of backroad shortcuts, as well as to go wandering around where I am not supposed to in pursuit of photo opportunities.